 With so many different platforms available, and each having its own specific characteristics and quirks, it can be difficult to know where to start and on which platform to focus your efforts.
 To make sure your firm gets going in the right direction, we’ve put together a social media strategy checklist for law firms.
 If you’re just starting out, this checklist will help you put together a reliable social media strategy.
 If you’ve already started building a presence, it will show you where you might be able to make adjustments to improve the effectiveness of your current strategy.

 You should be as detailed as possible when considering who you are trying to reach.
 Think about age, gender, profession, marital status, etc. No detail is too small to be considered.
 Go beyond generalizations.
 Your target audience should not be as broad as “people who need a lawyer.”
-Rather, you want to define your target audience more specifically as to design marketing collateral that speaks directly to them, and therefore engages them.
-For example, if you’re firm is looking to expand it’s personal injury nich, you might define your target audience as follows: “people in the New York City area who have recently been involved in a traffic accident and might be looking for a personal injury or criminal defense lawyer”.
+Rather, you want to define your target audience more specifically and design marketing collateral that speaks directly to them, and therefore engages them.
+For example, if your firm is looking to expand its personal injury niche, you might define your target audience as follows: “people in the New York City area who have recently been involved in a traffic accident and might be looking for a personal injury or criminal defense lawyer”.

 Once you’ve defined your target audience, you’ll want to do some research on where your audience is most active and likely to engage with your law firm page.
 You should be able to pick out the social media platforms they are most likely to use.
 For example, if your audience is made up of professionals, they’re likely on LinkedIn and Twitter.
 If you’re looking for millennials or retired seniors, you’d probably do better with Facebook and YouTube, and if you’re trying to reach a young audience, you’ll do well to use Instagram or even experiment with newer apps like TikTok.

 With a clearly defined audience and realistic goals in mind, the next step is to create and share content that aligns with your goals and provides real value.
 It should be educational or help audience members solve a problem.
 You could, for example, post content on legal terms and examples, or news involving trials or changes in the law.

 Always try to frame your own written content around your audience’s challenges.
-A general rule of thumb is that the content you share should be about 30% your own and about 70% from outside sources.
-The idea is to show that you are knowledgeable and up-to-date in your area of practice without making your account look like an endless, self-promotional commercial.
+A general rule of thumb is that the content you share should be about 30% promotional and about 70% educational.
+The idea is to show that you are knowledgeable and up-to-date in your areas of practice without making your account look like an endless, self-promotional commercial.
 Try framing your posts through the lens of thought leadership, so if you’re sharing your latest blog post, don’t simply state ‘Here’s our latest blog’, create a caption and visuals that focus on promoting the educational component of your content that answers people’s pressing questions.

 It is especially important that everyone involved knows how to deal with negative comments.
 Responding improperly to negative comments can do great harm to your law firm’s reputation.

-Following the steps above as you plan and revise your law firm social media strategy will help you to achieve the best ROI possible.
+Following the steps above as you plan and revise your law firm’s social media strategy will help you to achieve the best ROI possible.
 Sticking to this social media strategy checklist for law firms will ensure that you remain focused on your goals and whether or not you are reaching them.
-If you need help knowing if you’re moving in the right direction, or if you need to rethink your strategy and make adjustments, feel free to contact us today.